ardera/flutterpi_tool/README.md

     --release                    Build for release mode.
     --debug-unoptimized          Build for debug mode and use unoptimized engine.
 (For stepping through engine code)

+Build options
+    --[no-]tree-shake-icons      Tree shake icon fonts so that only glyphs used by the application remain.
+                                 (defaults to on)

 Target options
     --arch=<target arch>         The target architecture to build for.